 The ANTIVIRALS Board has fixed the close of business on July 10, 1998 (the "ANTIVIRALS Record Date") as the record date for the determination of the holders of ANTIVIRALS Common Stock entitled to notice of and to vote at the ANTIVIRALS Annual Meeting.
-Accordingly, only holders of record of ANTIVIRALS Common Stock at the close of business on the ANTIVIRALS Record Date will be entitled to vote at the ANTIVIRALS Annual Meeting, with each such share entitling its owner to one vote on all matters properly presented at the ANTIVIRALS Annual Meeting.
+Accordingly, only holders of record of ANTIVIRALS

+Common Stock at the close of business on the ANTIVIRALS Record Date will be entitled to vote at the ANTIVIRALS Annual Meeting, with each such share entitling its owner to one vote on all matters properly presented at the ANTIVIRALS Annual Meeting.
 On the ANTIVIRALS Record Date, there were approximately 2,500 beneficial holders of the 11,177,919 shares of ANTIVIRALS Common Stock then outstanding.
-The presence, in person or by proxy, of a majority of the total number of outstanding shares of ANTIVIRALS Common Stock constitute a quorum for the transaction of business at the ANTIVIRALS Annual Meeting.
+The presence, in person or by proxy, of a majority of the total number of outstanding shares of ANTIVIRALS Common Stock entitled to vote at the ANTIVIRALS Annual Meeting is necessary to constitute a quorum for the transaction of business at the ANTIVIRALS Annual Meeting.
 Under Section 6(i) of Rule 4460 of the National Association of Securities Dealers, Inc. (the "NASD"), the affirmative vote of a majority of the total votes cast on the proposal is required for approval of the Issuance.